mindkin/hourfleet/docs/youprovide.md

 ---
 # What You Need to Provide

 Setting up a new car sharing business can be complicated.
-There is much to think about besides having a web site, an app and some cars.
+There is quite a bit to think about besides having a web site, an app and some cars.

 You are also going to need to run a legitimate company in your country and jurisdiction, and worry about things like: Insurance, Terms Of Service, Privacy Policies, Tier1 Support, Marketing, Social Media, etc.